 As a part-time worker, there are a few things you might be able to do to improve your odds of landing the right home loan:

 - Ensure your financial affairs are in good order.
 You should try to slice the amount of money you owe on any personal loans and credit cards before you apply for a loan.
 You might also consider working with your prospective lender to consolidate these debts into your home loan at a lower interest rate, although you will still want to try to pay off these personal debts as quickly as you can.

 - Ensure your credit rating is good.
 You can request a copy of your credit file to see what lenders will see when they assess your application.
 See here for more information on how to find your credit score.

-- Speak to one of our experts, who will be able to find a specialist lender for a loan that aligns with your needs.
+- Book in a quick call with our customer care team, who will be able to find a specialist lender for a loan that aligns with your needs.

 What to do next

-Before making any decisions, you should talk to one of our experts.
+Before making any decisions, you should email us at firstname.lastname@example.org.
 All of them will help you understand what you need to do and offer the best chance to find the home loan that suits you best.
 With the help of an expert, you can make the right choice for your situation.